Team members in the Project Portal

-When adding a team member the default permission will be Read.
+When adding a team member the default permission will be Write.
 If the Admin checkbox is ticked they will be given Admin rights to the project.

 Team member roles

-Write: A team member with Write permissions can do everything on a Project except Delete and edit Team.
-A user with Write permissions is able to Deploy through the Portal and they have access to Development and Staging environments and the git repositories
+Write: A team member with Write permissions can do everything on a project except deleting it and editing the team.
+A user with Write permissions is able to deploy changes between environments through the portal.
+They have access to the git repositories and can push local changes to the environment.

 By default all team members created through the Portal are created as admin users in the backoffice.
 This can be overwritten by adding custom rules to the CloudUsers.config file in the /config directory.